psthomas/psthomas.github.io/_posts/2017-03-03-womens-march.md

 ## Conclusion

 Overall, this is pretty encouraging for Democrats.
 The main challenge now is to harness this energy for political change.
-Recent attendance at town halls and activism from grassroots organizations suggests this might already be happening already.
+Recent attendance at town halls and activism from grassroots organizations suggests this might already be happening.